simopt-admin/simopt/docs/source/models/trafficsignal.rst

 Model Factors
 ^^^^^^^^^^^^^

 * lambdas: Rate parameter of the time interval distribution, in seconds, for generating each car.
+Ordered by direction: [N, S, E, W]
-    * Default: [2, 2, 0, 1, 2, 2, 0, 1]
+    * Default: [4, 4, 1, 1]
 * runtime: The number of seconds that the traffic model runs.
     * Default: 7200
 * numintersections: The number of intersections in the traffic model.